Top blog articles

 In a world of increasing urban cities with skyscrapers, owning outdoor living spaces is a luxury.
 You might not appreciate it, but you should.
 If you are one of the lucky ones, here are some ideas to make the most of your little piece of land.
-But before that, there are some essential elements to keep in mind when designing your outdoor living space: the architectural style of the house, the morphology of the outdoor space, and the natural environment.
+But before that, there are some essential elements to keep in mind when designing your outdoor living space.
+These include the architectural style and color scheme of the house, the morphology of the outdoor space, and the natural environment.

 Essential elements to consider when designing outdoor living spaces

 The outdoor style must be linked to the house to which it belongs.
 If your home has a rational character of pure geometric forms and few colors, the outdoor space should maintain continuity with this style.
 You can achieve outdoor living spaces of this type with a few contrasting materials and projecting textures and finishes from the inside to the outside.

 The best and clearest example of how to do this is spatial unification across the pavement.
 You can use a finish that suits the needs of outdoor areas (e.g. a finish with anti-slip properties to prevent falls) with the same format and color as the one inside the house.

 In this case, the large format stone pavements are perfect for integrating areas such as the pool and terrace.
 You can use pavement in flagstone for the terrace, the rim of the pool and even the inner facings.

 An option is to create paved areas not gardened.
 Examples include outdoor kitchen cabanas, house perimeters or walkways, and maintaining the same integrator material present in the rest of the house such as in the dining room or living room.

 If the house has a traditional character, the selection of materials for the outdoor patios or outdoor rooms should match the essence of the exterior of the house.